Azazh/EthioHub/README.md

 |--------------|-----------------|------------|--------------|------|------------|
 | FashionTera | @fashiontera | 12345 | "New dresses available!" | 2024-01-01 | photos/fashiontera_12345.jpg |

+Labeled data is stored in CoNLL format for NER model training.

 ---

 ## **Next Steps**
+🔹 Fine-tune and train the Amharic NER model on the labeled dataset.
-🔹 Implement NLP-based entity recognition for price, location, and product detection.
+🔹 Implement automated entity recognition and structured data extraction.
-🔹 Train an AI model to categorize and analyze e-commerce trends.
-🔹 Optimize data retrieval for large-scale monitoring.
+🔹 Optimize data retrieval and storage for large-scale monitoring.

 ---